eabouche/credit-risk-classification/README.md

 ## Results
 After running the model:
-- The resulting Balance Accuracy Score is 94%.
+- The Balance Accuracy Score using the new or test data is 94%.
 - The Confusion Matrix is as follows:

+  This indicates that...

 - The Classification Report shows the following:
   - precision:
   - recall: